 List of Health Benefits

-- They contain large amounts of antioxidant activity per serving, as confirmed by the USDA (United States Department of Agriculture).
+Blueberries contain large amounts of antioxidant activity per serving, as confirmed by the United States Department of Agriculture (USDA).
 Antioxidants are important for neutralizing free radicals, which are unstable molecules that attempt to re-stabilize themselves by stealing an electron from a neighboring molecule, causing havoc in the body.
 Scientists have linked free radicals to cardiovascular disease, cancer, and progressive dementia like Alzheimer’s disease.
 The main contributors to antioxidant activity in blueberries are polyphenols, which give the fruit its blue color.

-- They are filled with vitamin C, one of the most important vitamins needed for a robust immune system and a good iron absorption rate.
+Blueberries are filled with vitamin C, which is one of the most important vitamins needed for a robust immune system and an efficient iron absorption rate.
 Vitamin C also assists your body in the formation of the scleroprotein collagen, which helps to maintain healthy capillaries and gums.
-According to recent studies, one serving of blueberries provides 14mg of this vitamin (that’s twenty-five percent of your recommend daily requirement).
+According to recent studies, one serving of blueberries provides 14mg of this vitamin (that’s 25 percent of your recommend daily requirement).

-Aside from the benefits already mentioned, one serving of blueberries also contains a generous amount of vitamin B6 (8%) and vitamin K (18%).
-It also contains 2% of our body’s recommended daily requirement of pantothenic acid, folate, iron, magnesium, phosphorous, potassium, and zinc, and 3% of our body’s recommended daily requirement of thiamine, riboflavin, and niacin.
+Aside from the benefits already mentioned, one serving of blueberries also contains a generous amount of vitamin B6 (8 percent) and vitamin K (18 percent).
+It also contains 2 percent of our body’s recommended daily requirement of pantothenic acid, folate, iron, magnesium, phosphorous, potassium, and zinc, and 3 percent of our body’s recommended daily requirement of thiamine, riboflavin, and niacin.

 Furthermore, one serving of blueberries has a very low glycemic index of 4 out of 100, meaning that they do not have a noticeable affect on blood sugar levels (making them safe for diabetics or individuals whom wish to avoid blood sugar spikes).